 Sand-casting is an approach which both circumvents the serial connotation of casting and allows Nagel to exist at a distance from the potter’s wheel.
 It also paints a vivid image of a vessel forming in a void.
 No longer does a vase only hold empty space— it fills it and the evidence of this act is left scored into it’s surface.

 It’s a call-back to questions Nagel has asked before: what sort of function do vessels have today?— and what may they contain?

-Johannes Nagel studied at University of Art and Design Burg Giebichenstein, where he is also an assitant professor.
+Johannes Nagel studied at University of Art and Design Burg Giebichenstein, where he is also an assistant professor.
 He began his career as a potter as an apprentice to Japanese-born Canadian ceramist, Kinya Ishikawa in Val-David, Quebec.
 He has since developed an international dossier of shows, awards, and residencies.
-Nagel's work is shown and collected internationally, and may be glimpsed in a diverse set of museum collections, including the Victoira and Albert Musuem, The Ariana, and the Keramion.
+Nagel's work is shown and collected internationally, and may be glimpsed in a diverse set of museum collections, including the Victoria and Albert Museum, The Ariana, and the Keramion.

 Most recently, Nagel has been awarded the Keramikmuseum’s 2019 Westerwald Prize, one of the highest awards for ceramics in Europe.